Jira Asana integration

 Step 5: To sync data from the Jira Cloud to Asana, you can decide whether you want to update information from Asana to Jira, from Jira to Asana, or on a project level only.
 Inside Asana, you will see an option to choose your integration preferences.

-Other Ways to Connect Teams With Integrations
+One More Way to Connect Teams With Integrations

-Integrating Jira and Asana isn’t the only way to connect teams with different priorities and workflows in your organization.
+Integrating Jira and Asana directly isn’t the only way to connect teams with different priorities and workflows in your organization.

 Unlike most project management systems, Visor requires minimal training or onboarding since the application features an easy-to-use spreadsheet, making it accessible to all team members regardless of technical ability.